 Short workshops are 1-2 hour sessions designed to teach students, staff, or faculty (or a mixture of these) about a variety of topics.
 These are often taught by library employees, but occasionally involve guest instructors from the community or industry, and are organized as a Workshop Series each semester.
-If you are an instructor and would like to have us come give the workshop to our class, we are happy to do that as well, see Invited Instruction Sessions in Classrooms.
+If you are an instructor and would like to have us come give the workshop to your class, we are happy to do that as well (see Invited Instruction Sessions in Classrooms).

-Examples of workshop topics include: Data Visualization with Tableau, Data Management Tips and Tricks to Organize your Research, Getting Started with Zotero, Oral History 101, An Introduction to Systematic Literature Review Methods , Patent/Prior Art Searching, Getting Started with the KiltHub Repository, Publishing Your Research Openly at CMU.
+Examples of workshop topics include: Data Visualization with Tableau, Data Management Tips and Tricks to Organize your Research, Getting Started with Zotero, Introduction to Successful Collaboration for Community Engagement, Intro to Arts x Entrepreneurship, An Introduction to Systematic Literature Review Methods, Patent/Prior Art Searching, Introduction to Python for Data Science

 How do they work?
-For the Workshop Series, workshops are offered on Mondays and Thursdays during the semester.
+For the Workshop Series, workshops are offered on throughout the semester both virtually and in-person.
 Anyone can sign up to attend.